 The Comprehensive Exams committee (composed of the Graduate Advisor and other appropriate members of the faculty) will review the exams within a reasonable period of time.
 Marked exams are returned and an oral interview (1-2 hours) is scheduled.
 During this interview the student responds to questions related to the written examinations.
 If there are deficiencies in the written exams that are not addressed adequately by the student during the oral interview, the Qualifying Exam committee can require the student to write a short essay (15-20 pages) addressing the deficient areas.
 The exams are given over a common two week period during the spring and fall semesters of each year.
 After successfully completing the Comprehensive Exams, the graduate student automatically enters Ph.D. candidacy.
 He or she is also awarded an M.A. at this point.

 The dissertation prospectus is typically advanced in late summer of the 4th year or early fall of the fifth year, that is, soon after the completion of the Comprehensive Exams.
 With the consultation and cooperation of a dissertation supervisor and at least two other dissertation committee members (at least one from the department), the dissertation prospectus must be submitted to the department in a standard written form (guidelines are available from the Department Coordinator).

 After a discussion with the dissertation committee members open to the entire faculty, the committee will render a decision of "approval and proceed," "approval pending revisions," or "disapproval."
 If the latter decision is reached, the proposal may be rewritten or a new proposal advanced.
 The final version (with any requisite revisions) will be submitted to the Department Coordinator for filing and departmental access (all approved proposals must remain accessible to other graduate students to use for assistance in composing their own proposals).

 Once the dissertation committee (chaired by the dissertation advisor) is comfortable with the product, the student will publicly defend his or her dissertation with the full committee present.
-One of four assessments may be rendered: "pass," "pass with distinction," "fail," and "revise."
-If revisions are made, and approved by the full committee, the student will be eligible for the degree.
+Defense outcomes are either "pass" or "fail."
+Students who fail two defenses are dismissed from the university.